crypto-org-chain/chain-docs/docs/getting-started/enclave-architecture.md

 The initial version is based on Intel SGX, but in the long-term, it would be desirable to support other TEE technology stacks, such as Arm TrustZone or RISC-V Keystone.

+## Enclave Infrastructure Overview

+There are _three_ enclaves planned in Crypto.com Chain's transaction data confidentiality implementation:

+1. _Transaction validation enclave_ (**TVE**) responsible for

+   - validating transactions;
+   - persisting previously valid transactions (sealed to a local machine); and
+   - holding the current key (used for obfuscating or de-obfuscating transaction data).

+2. _Transaction query enclave_ (**TQE**) responsible for

+   - serving encryption and decryption requests from wallets / clients.

+3. _Transaction data bootstrapping enclave_ (**TDBE**) responsible for
+   - fetching current UTXO set transaction data; and
+   - handling periodic key generation operations.

+For a detailed description of how these enclaves work together, please refer to the [implementation plan](../../plan.md) of transaction data confidentiality.

 ## Transaction validation

 The validation of transactions that involve payment obfuscated transaction outputs (see [transaction types](./transaction) and [accounting model](./transaction-accounting-model)) need to happen inside enclaves.